vboyev-MSFT/defender-docs/defender-xdr/experts-on-demand.md

 ### In portal

 You can view responses to inquiries submitted to Ask Defender Experts from up to six months ago by navigating to **Reports** > **Defender Experts messages**.
-You'll also be able to ask follow-up questions or reply with more information to Defender Experts from this page.
+You can also ask follow-up questions or reply with more information to Defender Experts from this page.

 :::image type="content" source="media/inportal-managed-response.png" alt-text="Screenshot of in-portal managed response." lightbox="media/inportal-managed-response.png":::